-This is part two in a series on Connected Experiences Banks and Credit Unions.
+This is part two in a series on Connected Experiences for Banks and Credit Unions.
 Be sure to check out part one.

 A CRM system accomplishes the ultimate goal of better understanding, engaging, and retaining current and prospective customers, as well as current and prospective team members.